-- Please participate.
-What you put into the class will determine what you get out of it and what others get out of it. - Please come on time.
+- ➤ Please participate.
+What you put into the class will determine what you get out of it and what others get out of it. - ➤ Please come on time.
 Late arrivals disturb everyone else.
-Attendance will be taken in 10-15 minutes after the beginning of each class. - Students may not read other materials (newspapers, magazines) during class. - Students are to remain in class during the entire session with the exception of breaks.
-Students are not allowed to come and go during class session. - If you miss a class, you are responsible for getting notes/slide printouts on the material covered from a classmate or the instructor. - To avoid distracting noise in class, cellular phones must be turned off or the ringing mode silenced.

-All class participants are expected to exhibit respectful behaviors to other students and the instructor.
+Attendance will be taken 15 minutes after the beginning of each class. - > Students may not read other materials (newspapers, magazines, online) during class. - > Students are to remain in class during the entire session except for breaks.
+Students are not allowed to come and go during class sessions. - ➤ If you miss a class, you are responsible for getting notes/slide printouts on the material covered from a classmate. - To avoid distracting noise in class, cellular phones must be turned off or the ringing mode silenced. - All class participants are expected to exhibit respectful behaviors to other students and the instructor.
 All students have the right and privilege to learn in the class, free from harassment and disruption.
-Inappropriate or disruptive behavior will not be tolerated, nor will lewd of foul language.
+Inappropriate or disruptive behavior will not be tolerated, nor will be lewd of foul language.